sidney/brotlidecpy/README.md

     uncompressed_data = decompress(compressed_data)

-### Running the integration tests
+### Running the unit and integration tests
-With a copy of the entire `test` directory, set PYTHONPATH to the directory containing `brotlidecpy.py`, which may or may not be the same directory that contains `test`, and run the command (suitably modified for the current directory you are using)
+With a copy of the entire `test` directory, set PYTHONPATH to the directory containing `brotlidecpy.py` (optional if it is the current directory), which may or may not be the same directory that contains `test`, and run the command (suitably modified for the current directory you are using)

-    python test/decompresstest.py
+    python -m unittest discover test

 ###### brotlidecpy is open-sourced under the MIT License, see the LICENSE file.